axelmierczuk/tenrec/README.md

 - **Bytes**: Read and patch binary data at any address.
 - **Types**: Manage type information and data structures.
 - **Entries**: Access entry points and exported functions.

-Tenrec is designed to handle multiple analysis sessions simultaneously, making it ideal for complex projects involving multiple binaries or libraries.

 For a complete breakdown of available plugins and their operations, check out the [documentation](https://axelmierczuk.github.io/tenrec/#/).